-Undergraduate candidates for a major office must have been enrolled on the campus and have completed at least one semester prior to the election, earning a minimum of six semester units during the year.
-Graduate and credential candidates must be currently enrolled in a minimum of three semester units to be eligible.
+Undergraduate candidates for a major office must have been enrolled on the campus and have completed at least one semester prior to the election or appointment, earning a minimum of six semester units during the year.
+Graduate and credential candidates do not have a residency requirement.